Notice

 Application reliability

 • Data source is the Catena-X network.
-Data is fetched with IRS directly from the data owner and the digital twin registry of CX.
+Data is fetched directly from the data owner using the IRS and the digital twin registry of CX.

 • Trace-X can be hosted decentralized since it is an open-source reference implementation.